eniac/coral/README.md

 commitment/proof if you do not.

 ## Perpetual Powers of Tau
 You will need a local copy of the [Perpetual Powers of Tau](https://github.com/privacy-scaling-explorations/perpetualpowersoftau) to run Coral.
 Coral is hardcoded to use **./ppot_0080_23.ptau*.
-However you can use whichever one you prefer by change the specified file [here](https://github.com/eniac/coral/blob/main/src/solver.rs#L841) and [here](https://github.com/eniac/coral/blob/main/src/util.rs#L129)
+However, you can use whichever one you prefer by changing the specified file [here](https://github.com/eniac/coral/blob/main/src/solver.rs#L841) and [here](https://github.com/eniac/coral/blob/main/src/util.rs#L129).

 ## Sample Grammars
 The grammars directory contains sample grammars for a JSON, TOML, and a subset of C. You can run Coral for JSON with the following